Russell Kirkpatrick: Life and career

 Kirkpatrick's first novel, Across the Face of the World, was published in Australia in 2004, and was the best-selling fantasy novel in Australia in that year, as well as topping the Dymocks bestseller list for over four weeks.
 It was followed by two further novels in the Fire of Heaven series.
 A 2004 review by The New Zealand Herald of Across the Face of the World noted that Kirkpatrick had spent 16 years writing the book, an "investment [which] seems to have paid off" in terms of world-building and the creation of a detailed atlas.
 The reviewer felt however that despite having "all the key fantasy elements" the book was lacking "enough creative spark to ignite [the reviewer's] imagination".
 Gerard Campbell for The Press described it as "a solid fantasy world that is worth a look for fans of the genre".
 In 2008, Across the Face of the World was published in the USA and was the best-selling science fiction or fantasy debut in that year.

 Each of the three novels of Kirkpatrick's Husk trilogy has won the award for best novel (adult category) at the Sir Julius Vogel Awards: Path of Revenge in 2008, Dark Heart in 2009, and Beyond the Wall of Time in 2010.
 Jason Nahrung, reviewing Path of Revenge for The Courier-Mail, noted the praise Kirkpatrick has received for his mapmaking, and said he "has managed to not only paint a working, believable world in this, the first of a new series, but inhabit it with real people as well".
 Kirkpatrick has described his second trilogy as darker than the first, noting that at the time of writing the first he was training to be a pastor.

 Silent Sorrow (2020), the first novel in his planned The Book of Remezov trilogy, was shortlisted for the best novel award at the 2022 Sir Julius Vogel Awards.

+As of 2020 he was based in Canberra, Australia, and working as a sessional lecturer at the University of Canberra.

+Russell Kirkpatrick died of complications from melanoma on June 26, 2026.
+A memorial service to celebrate his life, with friends and family, was held at the Margaret Whitlam Pavilion, National Arboretum Canberra, on 2 Aug 2026.